 While network monitoring provides data collection for analysis of basic traffic flows, the overall structure and integrity of your systems, network security monitoring protects you from the numerous potential vulnerabilities and exploits in the wild.

-Even more important than general monitoring, security monitoring analyzes a myriad of complex factors (network payload, client-server communications, traffic patterns, and traffic flow) in order to alert administrators to known malicious activities in an attempt to contain a threat.
+Even more important than general monitoring, security monitoring analyzes a myriad of complex factors (network payload, network protocols, client-server communications, encrypted traffic sessions, traffic patterns, and traffic flow) in order to alert administrators to known malicious activities in an attempt to contain a threat.
 The right monitoring tool gives you around-the-clock service that watches over a business environment for threats and suspicious behavior.
 Administrators and analysts can then investigate and gauge abnormal user patterns and take appropriate actions.

 Unlike network operational monitoring, network security monitoring and the analysts leveraging it must also be able to detect intrusions and all forms of attacks - including new, zero-day, and cutting-edge threats - to enable evidence-based decisioning.
 No security expert can guarantee 100% protection from attacks, but new continuous network monitoring and analysis technologies provide levels of detection and mitigation support that can severely decrease the possibility of an attack or breach.
 Those that can leverage continuous real-time network security monitoring, analysis and remediation will also benefit from a reduction in time to detect and the ability to dramatically reduce or avoid the resulting damage.